-Here is an example code for a customizer setting that let user choose between two blog layouts.
+Here is an example code for a customizer setting that let the user choose between two blog layouts.
 The default value for setting id ‘inspiry_post_layout’ is ‘one’ in this example.

 To save a default value I created this helper function.
-Which only saves a default value for a setting in database, If it does not exist already.
+Which only saves a default value for a setting in the database, If it does not exist already.

 For Type Option